NATIONAL COMMITTEE ON VITAL AND HEALTH STATISTICS

 As the Department’s statutory public advisory body on health data, statistics and national health information policy, the Committee shall assist and advise the Secretary on health data, statistics, privacy, national health information policy, and the Department’s strategy to best address those issues.

-A. Specifically, the Committee shall assist and advise the Secretary:
+- shall assist and advise the Secretary:

 - To delineate statistical problems bearing on health and health services which are of national or international interest;